SapnilPatel/SAPNILPATEL/README.md

 ## 🔬 Current Roles

-- 🎓 **Research Assistant** @ USC Brain and Creativity Institute
-  Exploring human-AI alignment via cross-modal metaphor analysis (color/audio vs. language)

-- 🧠 **Volunteer Researcher** @ Center for the Neuroscience of Embodied Cognition (CeNEC)
+- 🎓 **Research Assistant** @ USC Center for the Neuroscience of Embodied Cognition (CeNEC)
   Connecting cognitive science with AI tools and methods

 - 💬 **Lead Developer of [ChatDB](https://github.com/SapnilPatel/ChatDB)**
-  A natural language interface to SQL databases using LLMs (Google Gemini)
+  A natural language interface to SQL & NoSQL databases using LLMs (Google Gemini)

 ## 🧰 Tech Stack